phelipetls/blog/content/posts/configuring-eslint-to-work-with-neovim-lsp/index.md

 I think it's pretty much self-explanatory but I will point out the issues I had until I got it right.

-- If you're working in a monorepo, add `package.json` in the `root-markers` sequence (the example configuration in the project GitHub page includes only `.git`).
 - Don't forget to configure `lint-formats`, it didn't recognize the column numbers without it.
 - You need to configure it to work with all those "languages", which ideally